nehalcanadaedu-maker/Threat-hunt/README.md

+# Q01 - Target Directory

+**Points:** 50
+**Category:** impact-assessment collection

+CISO:
+> "I have a board meeting in 4 hours.
+Before I care about how they got in, I need to know what they took and where it went.
+Legal needs the scope for breach notification."

+The attacker needed to package data before stealing it.
+The compression commands reveal exactly what they were targeting.
+What directory was the source of the stolen data?

+**Format:** Full path (e.g., `C:\folder\subfolder`)

+---

+# Q02 - Exfil Destination

+**Points:** 50
+**Category:** impact-assessment exfiltration

+The stolen data was uploaded to a cloud storage service.
+The exfiltration tool's command line contains both the service name and authentication details.
+What cloud provider received the data?

+**Format:** Provider name

+---

+# Q03 - Attacker Attribution

+**Points:** 75
+**Category:** impact-assessment attribution

+Attackers make OPSEC mistakes.
+The exfiltration tool was configured with credentials visible in the command line.
+What email account was used to authenticate to the cloud service?

+**Format:** `email@domain.tld`

+---

+# Q04 - Domain Compromise Evidence

+**Points:** 100
+**Category:** impact-assessment credential-access

+This was not just a workstation compromise.
+Evidence on the Domain Controller shows the attacker used volume snapshot techniques to access a locked system file.
+This file contains every credential in the domain.
+What was it?

+**Format:** `filename.ext`

+---

+# Q05 - Exfil Tool

+**Points:** 75
+**Category:** exfiltration tools

+CISO:
+> "I need to understand the exfiltration path.
+What tools did they use?
+Where did they stage from?
+Can we confirm this was the only way data left the network?"

+Data does not always leave from the machine it was found on.
+Check all hosts.

+A cloud synchronisation tool was used to upload data externally.
+This tool is legitimate software commonly abused by threat actors.
+It was executed multiple times, not all successfully.

+**Format:** `filename.exe`

+---

+# Q06 - Exfil Destination IP

+**Points:** 100
+**Category:** exfiltration network

+The exfiltration tool made outbound network connections during the upload.
+Correlate the tool's process with its network activity (EventCode 3).
+What IP address received the stolen data?

+**Format:** IP address

+---

+# Q07 - Attacker Credential Exposure

+**Points:** 100
+**Category:** exfiltration credential-exposure

+The exfiltration tool was executed multiple times as the attacker troubleshot authentication issues.
+One execution method exposed credentials far more recklessly than the others.
+Compare all executions and find the plaintext password.

+**Format:** Plaintext password

+---

+# Q08 - Archive Method

+**Points:** 75
+**Category:** collection living-off-the-land

+Before exfiltration, the stolen data was compressed into an archive.
+The attacker used a built-in OS capability rather than third-party tools.
+This is a Living Off The Land technique.
+What cmdlet created the archive?

+**Format:** PowerShell cmdlet name

+---

+# Q09 - Staging Server

+**Points:** 100
+**Category:** infrastructure tool-transfer

+The attacker did not bring tools manually.
+They downloaded utilities from external infrastructure they controlled.
+Multiple commands across the environment reference the same staging server.

+**Format:** `subdomain.domain.tld`

 # Threat Hunt Report – EmberForge Source Leak Investigation

 A threat hunting investigation was conducted within Microsoft Sentinel after suspicious activity was identified in the EmberForge environment.
 The investigation revealed successful data collection, archive staging, cloud-based exfiltration using rclone, attacker credential exposure, and Active Directory credential database theft via NTDS access.